localstack/localstack-blog.github.io/content/2023-11-25-ten-things-you-need-to-know-about-localstack/index.md

 local AWS resources via the Resource Browser, and manage Cloud Pods through a dedicated browser.
 Additionally, the Extensions Library broadens
 LocalStack's capabilities, while features for state export/import and custom endpoints enhance user experience.
 LocalStack also supports
 Single-Sign On configurations, providing a seamless and integrated environment for enterprise needs.
 Learn more about our [**Web App**](https://docs.localstack.cloud/user-guide/web-application/).

+LocalStack presents a comprehensive suite of tools and features designed to revolutionize the way teams approach cloud-based development and testing.
+From the robustness of security testing, the resilience offered by chaos engineering, to the convenience of cloud-based ephemeral environments and dynamic Cloud Pods, LocalStack is no longer just a cloud emulator where you test your applications and infrastructure as code.
+You can now embrace the full potential of LocalStack and transform your cloud development into a more efficient, reliable, and collaborative process.